srivastava10/AI-Based-Mask-And-Social-Distancing-Detection/README.md

 - Can be deployed on edge and cloud both.
 It is lightweight.

-- The USP of this project is that it can detect multiple people (around 100) in one frame.
+- The Unique Selling Point of this project is that it can detect multiple people (around 100) in one frame.

 - This has great use in surveillance and security purpose to find out who all are following the rules.